DrJodieLord/website/content/authors/admin/_index.md

 - Visitors
 ---

-- PhD student currently working within the department of Basic and Clinical Neuroscience at King's College London, with a project which focusses on the integration of multi-omic modalities in order to better predict Alzheimer's Disease risk.
+- PhD student working within the department of Basic and Clinical Neuroscience at King's College London.
+Project focusses on the integration of multi-omic modalities in order to better predict Alzheimer's Disease risk.
 <br/>

-**Current commitments alongside this PhD include:**
+**Additional current commitments:**

-- Part-time MSc in Statistical Modelling and Health Informatics (Dep. of Biostatistics,KCL) 🔜_Project will focus on exploratory mediation models to identify key mediators within high dimensional datasets._
+- Part-time MSc in Statistical Modelling and Health Informatics (Dep. of Biostatistics,KCL) 🔜 Project will focus on exploratory mediation models to identify key mediators within high dimensional datasets.

 - Graduate Teaching Assistant (Dep. of Psychology, KCL) - Includes acting as module lead for the "Big Data Analytics in Python" skills mini-module.